Artificial Photosynthesis Could Power the Future, And It’s Closer Than You Think

 What is artificial photosynthesis, anyway?

-Artificial photosynthesis is basically scientists saying: “What if we copied that process, but instead of making food, we made fuel?”
+Artificial photosynthesis is basically scientists saying, “what if we copied that process, but instead of making food, we made fuel?”

 How close are we to making it work?

-At places like Berkeley Lab, MIT, and Cambridge, researchers are experimenting with materials like silicon, cobalt, and titanium to create photoelectrochemical cells that mimic leaf-like reactions.
+At places like Berkeley Lab, MIT, and Cambridge, researchers are currently experimenting with materials like silicon, cobalt, and titanium to create photoelectrochemical cells that mimic leaf-like reactions.

 Why artificial photosynthesis matters

 Unlike solar panels, which generate electricity that needs batteries or grids to store, artificial photosynthesis could produce storable, portable fuels like hydrogen or methanol.
-That makes it useful for industries (like aviation or shipping) that can’t easily run on electricity alone.
+That makes it useful for industries (like planes or shipping) that can’t easily run on electricity alone.

 Are we talking unlimited energy here?